 BC Assessment's core business is to provide a stable and predictable base for real property taxation in British Columbia.
 This stable tax base is accomplished by producing the annual assessment roll, the bulk of which is based on current market value as of July 1 each year.

 Assessment rolls contain the legal description, ownership, assessed value, use classification and other details for every property in B.C.

 The assessment roll contains values that BC Assessment determines in accordance with regulations and Board-approved prescribed rates and manuals for property types such as farm land and major industrial.
 After determining the correct classification, actual value and tax exemption status of properties across the province, BC Assessment provides taxing authorities with an assessment roll that lists all properties, the names of the owners, and the taxable values of the land and any improvements (buildings).
 The corporation also sends an assessment notice to each person designated in the assessment roll to receive one.
-In January 2008, notices for 1.82 million B.C. properties were mailed out - an increase of 36,264 properties over the previous year.
+In January 2009, notices for just over 1.85 million B.C. properties were mailed out an increase of approximately 34,000 properties over the previous year.

 The annual assessment roll provides a fair and equitable base from which the provincial government and local governments raise funds for public services that sustain communities across B.C.
-In 2007, \$5.84 billion in gross property taxes was collected based on the assessment roll.
+In 2008, \$6.04 billion in gross property taxes was collected based on the assessment roll.